-Warning: All configurations about cluster users are deleted when you configure the first node.
+Warning: All VCS configurations about cluster users are deleted when you configure the first node.
 You can use the /opt/VRTSvcs/bin/hauser command to create cluster users manually.

-- 3 The installer completes the secure configuration on the node.
-It specifies the location of the security configuration files and prompts you to copy these files to the other nodes in the cluster.
-The installer also specifies the location of log files, summary file, and response file. - 4 Copy the security configuration files from the /var/VRTSvcs/vcsauth/bkup directory to temporary directories on the other nodes in the cluster.
+- The installer completes the secure configuration on the node.
+It specifies the 3 location of the security configuration files and prompts you to copy these files to the other nodes in the cluster.
+The installer also specifies the location of log files, summary file, and response file. - Copy the security configuration files from the location specified by the installer to temporary directories on the other nodes in the cluster.